Adrianc1234/Prepocessing-Data/Cancer homework/README_Carncer_proyect.md

 ## STEP 7
 ### showing the graphics.
-In this part we make all the respective graphs for every DataFrame that we divided by "Mean", "Error" and "worst". you can see in this folder the Univariate graphs:
+In this part we make all the respective graphs for every DataFrame that we divided by "Mean", "Error" and "worst".

+You can see in this folder the Univariate graphs:
 #### Folder:
 https://github.com/Adrianc1234/Prepocessing-Data/tree/master/Cancer%20homework/Univariate

 You can see in this folder the Multivariate graphs:
 #### Folder:
 https://github.com/Adrianc1234/Prepocessing-Data/tree/master/Cancer%20homework/Multivariate